barmstrong/slack-tipbot/README.md

 Leave the rest of the settings blank and click "Create".
 You'll then need to "Enable" the key and click it to reveal the full key and secret.
 We'll use these in a moment.

 Finally, it's a good idea to *fund your Coinbase account* with at least a few dollars of bitcoin.
 By default every new user in slack (when they first interact with tipbot) will get 100 bits in their account.
-This greatly increases adoption/usage of tipbot since there is nothing people need to set up to start tipping.
+This greatly increases adoption/usage of tipbot since there is nothing people need to set up to do their first few tips.

 If you have an existing Coinbase account, you can send some bitcoin to this new account via email or bitcoin address.